robomechanics/MiniRHex/README.md

 4. Upload the code
 5. Repeat for each servo

+If the configuration was successful, the servo you are configuring should move back and forth.

 ### Set Leg Zeros
 1. Clone support repository at [https://github.com/nikolaif399/zero_finder.git](https://github.com/nikolaif399/zero_finder.git)
 2. Manually rotate each leg to be as close to straight down as possible